nguyenbuitk/devops-interview-questions/README.md

     - Optimize by using Auto Scaling, Caching, Read Replicas

 ## 5. Cost Optimization & Performance Tuning
+### 5.1.
+How to opimize AWS costs for high-traffic web application
+- For EC2, ECS, EKS: Use spot instance for non-critical workloads, Reserved Instance or Saving Plans for stable workloads.
+- Using CloudFront to reduce the traffic and cost of S3
+- Monitor AWS Cost Explorer and Compute Opimizer to detect the waste.

+### 5.2.
+What are AWS Savings Plans and Reserved Instances, and when should use them?
+- Reserved Instance (RI) -> Highest discound (up to 72%) but less flexible, suitable for fixed workloads (ECS,RDS).
+E.g. A company runs EC2 c5.large 24/7 for 3 years -> Use Stardard RI to reduce cost
+- Saving Plans -> up to 66% discount, more flexible than RI, applicaple to EC2, Lambda, Fargate -> Use Compute Saving plands for flexible instance switching

+Summary: Choose RI if workload is fixed, choose Saving Plans if workload change overtime
+### 5.3.
+How to handle auto-scaling efficiently in AWS?
+### 5.4.
+What tools used for cost monitoring and optimization in AWS?
+### 5.5.
+How to reduce the cost of an AWS Lambda function that runs frequently?
 # Chapter X. Other Domains